Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

 Let us now give a back-of-the-envelope criterion for an avalanche that can be triggered by a combination of the three aforementioned electronic processes.
 We note that, in an insulator subject to an external bias, there will exist dilute, yet nonetheless finite, charge excitations.
-Importantly, electron-phonon scattering processes will create a ladder of intermediate replica bands that are equally spaced by $\omega_{\rm ph}$.
+Due to the Franz-Keldysh effect~\cite{franzkeldysh}, the bandedge smears into the gap and the transition of energetic electrons into those states by phonon emission is substantially enhanced over that in the equilibrium limit.
+Importantly, electron-phonon scattering processes create a ladder of intermediate replica bands that are equally spaced by $\omega_{\rm ph}$.
 The minimal number of successive phonon-scattering events to bridge the gap is $N_{\rm ladder} \sim \Delta / \omega_{\rm ph}$, see Fig.~\ref{fig1}{\bf b}.
-The timescale it takes to accelerate an electron in a dispersive band, to gain the energy of a single phonon, can be estimated as $\tau \sim (m \, \omega_{\rm ph})^{1/2}/E$.
-The electron-phonon scattering rate is proportional to the dimensionless electron-phonon mass-renormalization factor $\lambda\equiv (g_{\rm ep}/\omega_{\rm ph})^2 \nu_0$, where the typical density of states $\nu_0 \sim m$.
+The timescale it takes to accelerate an electron in a dispersive band, to gain the energy of a single phonon, can be estimated as $\tau \sim (m \, \omega_{\rm ph})^{1/2}/E$ with the electron band mass $m$.
+The electron-phonon scattering rate is roughly proportional to the dimensionless electron-phonon mass-renormalization factor $\lambda\equiv (g_{\rm ep}/\omega_{\rm ph})^2 \nu_0$, where the typical density of states $\nu_0 \sim m$.
 The number of phonons that are emitted during the electronic lifetime $1/\Gamma$ is then $N_{\rm ep} \sim {\lambda}/{\Gamma \tau} $.
 Consequently, the criterion for the avalanche becomes $N_{\rm ep} = N_{\rm ladder}$, yielding the following electric field required to trigger the avalanche

-This outcome is highly non-trivial in that the dissipative electronic decay rate $\Gamma$ plays a crucial role in the onset of this nonequilibrium quantum phase transition.
+This outcome is highly non-trivial in that the dissipative electron decay rate $\Gamma$ plays a crucial role in the onset of this nonequilibrium quantum phase transition.
+The $\Gamma\to 0$ limit is singular in nonequilibrium.
+By taking $\Gamma\to 0$ before or after the $E\to 0$ limit, we arrive at an effectively infinite~\cite{eckstein2011} or a zero temperature (equilibrium) limit, respectively.
+This singular nature of the $\Gamma=0$ limit plays a fundamental role in the avalanche, as will be confirmed below.
 The switching field is very different in nature from that of Eq.~(\ref{eimt0}), and we note that the avalanche via inelastic scattering is also distinct from the conventional mechanism that has been discussed for high-field transport in semiconductors~\cite{wolff1954}.
 Most importantly, as we shall see below, the avalanche fields predicted by Eq.~(\ref{eq:E_av}) are much smaller than those expected from Eq.~(\ref{eimt0}).

 \textbf{ Results}

 \textbf{Quantum avalanche in a rigid-band model} \\ To demonstrate the existence of the proposed avalanche mechanism, we investigate a model of a one-band tight-binding chain under a DC electric-field $E$, in the Coulomb gauge~\cite{liprl2015,ligraphene}